Rug Measuring Faux Pas- Common Rug Measuring Mistakes and How to Avoid Them

 Like all other rooms, the dining room is an ideal place for an area rug.
 However, this only applies if the rug is the right size for the table.
 One of the most common dining room rug measuring mistakes many people make is to buy a rug that is so small that the dining chairs come off when pulled back.
-As a result, guest will be sitting at an awkward angle.
+As a result, guests will be sitting at an awkward angle.

 Additionally, the chairs will constantly rub against the edges of the rug and cause damage.
-Fortunately, there are ways to prevent this from happening whether your dining table is round, oval or rectangular.
+Fortunately, there are ways to prevent this from happening whether your dining table is round, oval, or rectangular.

 How to Avoid this False Step – To prevent such a situation from happening, take measurements while the table is closed, which means the chairs are pushed up to the table.
 Take out your tape measure and allow for at least 18″ from the back chair leg on each side.
 This is a minimum rug measurement.
-If the room allows add more.
-Also, there is usually more room on the sides than ends.
-The ends and sides do not need to equal, so add more on the sides if you have the room to do so.
+If the room allows adding more.
+Also, there is usually more room on the sides than the ends.
+The ends and sides do not need to be equal, so add more on the sides if you have the room to do so.

 Getting a Rug that’s Too Small for the Living Room (Postage Stamp Effect)

 If your rug is too small for the living room, it immediately shows at first glance.
-A good rug should frame your chairs, tables and any other furniture in the living room.
+A good rug should frame your chairs, tables, and any other furniture in the living room.